Lea Ann Matura, PhD, RN, CRNP, FAAN

 Following a path first established while she was a bedside nurse, Dr. Matura’s ultimate goal is to design effective biobehavioral interventions to improve patients’ lives and help them manage their symptoms.
-These interventions, ranging from mindfulness-based stress reduction to cognitive behavioral therapy, have shown some success in patients with breast and advanced cancers.
+These interventions, ranging from mindfulness-based stress reduction to cognitive behavioral therapy, have shown some success in patients.

 Opportunities to Learn and Collaborate at Penn Nursing

-In the classroom, Dr. Matura shares with nursing students her clinical expertise in coronary critical care and her research with a diverse patient population with cardiopulmonary disorders.
+In the classroom, Dr. Matura shares with nursing students her clinical expertise in critical care and her research with a diverse patient population with chronic disease.
 She teaches undergraduate and graduate courses on topics ranging from cardiovascular and critical care to research methods.

 Selected Career Highlights